-- Operating revenues decreased 41.4% from \$56.7 million in 2019 to \$33.3 million in 2020 principally due to decreased passenger and airline traffic as a result of the COVID-19 pandemic. - Operating Expenses decreased 2.8% from \$49.0 million in 2019 to \$47.7 million in 2019 principally due to decreases in contractual services and personnel expenses.
-These decreases were because of cost cutting measures to offset the decrease in operating revenues. - As a result of the above, operating income decreased from a \$7.7 million operating profit in 2019 to a \$14.4 million operating loss in 2020. - Net non-operating revenues (expenses) increased from \$4.7 million in 2019 to \$15.8 million in 2020, due primarily to the federal aid grant provided from the CARES act.
-Passenger and Customer facility charges did see a decrease of 52.7% from 2019. - Capital contributions received in the form of grants from the Federal and State governments vary year to year and within the year, based on availability of grant funding and timing of federally funded projects.
+- Operating revenues increased 51.3% from \$33.3 million in 2020 to \$50.3 million in 2021 principally due to increased passenger and airline traffic as the Airport recovers from the recession caused by the COVID-19 pandemic. - Operating Expenses increased 10.4% from \$47.7 million in 2020 to \$52.7 million in 2021 principally due to increases in contractual services and personnel expenses.
+These increases were done to reestablish services and personnel which were part of the cost cutting measures taken during the COVID-19 pandemic to offset the decrease in operating revenues during that time period. - As a result of the above, operating income increased from a \$14.4 million operating loss in 2020 to a \$2.3 million operating loss in 2021. - Net non-operating revenues (expenses) decreased from \$15.8 million in 2020 to \$8.1 million in 2021, due primarily to the difference between federal aid provided from the CARES act (\$16.3 million in 2020) and the CRRSA Act (\$5.5 million in 2021).
+Passenger and Customer facility charges did see an increase of 69.5% from 2020, gaining back much of the 52.7% reduction seen in 2020. - Capital contributions received in the form of grants from the Federal and State governments vary year to year and within the year, based on availability of grant funding and timing of federally funded projects.